hroest/pywikipedia-git/pywikipedia/families/README-family.txt

 How to create a new family file to add a new wiki to the bot framework.

-(c) 2008, the Pywikipediabot team
+(c) 2008-2011, the Pywikipediabot team

+First of all, run generate_family_file.py, and see if this works.
+If it doesn't, please read the text below and check the example.

-Copy and paste the text below "COPY HERE" into your favorite text editor, and save it as WIKINAME_family.py in the families/ subdirectory.
-Replace WIKINAME with the name you want to use for the new wiki family, making sure that it doesn't duplicate any existing name.
+Family files are saved as WIKINAME_family.py in the families/ subdirectory.
+WIKINAME is the name you want to use for the new wiki family.

 A "family" is any group of wikis located on the same server; usually they are versions of the same type of content in different languages, but this isn't required.
 A family can consist of just one wiki, or more; if there is more than one wiki, each wiki needs to be identified by a unique code.

-After you copy the text, go through and edit it, based upon the comment lines.
-First, do a global search-and-replace to change all instances of 'WIKINAME' to your actual wiki name.
+generate_family_file.py should do this automatically, at least for recent versions of MediaWiki.
+If it does not, go through the example below and edit the generated family file based on the comments.
+Take care to copy the indentation - the whitespace is relevant in python!

 Everything in the example below is based on the bot's default settings, except for those that are marked as examples.
 You only need to change it if your wiki's value is different from the default.
 You can delete anything that is not indicated as "REQUIRED", if your new wiki doesn't vary from the default settings.

 == COPY HERE ==